finntegrate/langflow-pipelines/README.md

 uv run langflow run
 ```

-This will start the Langflow UI, which you can access at http://localhost:7860 in your browser.
+This will start the Langflow UI, which you can access by clicking the URL displayed in your terminal.